Dog Training with You Silly Dog

 Bonding and Relationship

 Training is a great opportunity to spend quality time with your dog.
 Your dog will enjoy learning new behaviors, and earning praise and rewards.
 You will delight in seeing your dog think, learn and have light bulb moments.
 Training will help you communicate with your dog and have him learn his place in the family.
 As you would with a human child, you will establish boundaries and guidelines and a system for rewards and gentle consequences (such as timeouts) for behavior.
 When you are consistent and reliable and show your dog what he needs to do through force-free, positive training, your dog will feel confident, happy, loved and safe.

 It’s important that your dog knows the rules for his own safety.
 He should sit and wait rather than running out the front door or come when called when he’s about to run in the street.
 He should also know how to drop or leave inappropriate and hazardous items that he could swallow.
 Give your dog the knowledge and skills he needs to remain safe.

+Give your dog daily opportunities to release his excess energy through mental activity.
 Would you get bored after a while if every day of your life you just ate and slept?
 Well, your dog does too!
-Give your dog daily opportunities to release his excess energy through mental activity.
-This will help your dog enjoy life and prevent behavioral problems before they start.
+Enrichment activities, which includes training, will help your dog enjoy life and prevent behavioral problems before they start.
 Training will keep his mind active and engaged.
 Trick training is also a fun, light-hearted way to spend time together and to teach your dog a new behavior.